-Immunizations are safe, effective and benefit people of all ages.
+Immunizations are safe, effective, and benefit people of all ages.
 They protect individuals and communities by preventing the spread of disease.
 As more people are immunized, the risk of disease for everyone is reduced.
 To check what your child needs, please view the immunization schedules at the links below:

 Please call us to verify if your child's immunizations are up-to-date at 519.355.1071 ext.
 5900.

 Please visit the Ministry of Health and Long-Term Care's website for more details:

 You never outgrow the need, from infancy to adulthood.

 Immunization is not just for babies and children.
 The Publicly Funded Immunization Schedule for Ontario shows what vaccines you and your child need throughout his/her lifetime.
 The Health Unit recommends immunizing according to the Publicly Funded Schedule of Ontario to keep children healthy and protected.
 We have an electronic database that holds immunization records for every child who attends a childcare facility and school.

 We work to:

 - Make sure your child attending school is properly immunized.

 - Ensure that people with a vaccine preventable disease (such as mumps) are followed up with.

 - Make sure that outbreaks of vaccine preventable diseases are controlled.